Skip to main content

 Segment by Role and Expertise

 Emerging technologies span a wide range of specialized roles, each with unique needs and interests.
-For instance, in the realm of AI and Machine Learning, you’ll want to engage AI Engineers, Data Scientists, and Research Scientists.
-Blockchain efforts should target developers working on distributed ledgers and smart contracts.
-Other key roles include DevOps professionals, Cloud experts, Data Engineers, Hardware Engineers, and Security specialists.
+For instance, in the realm of AI and Machine Learning, you’ll want to JavaScript, Python, Swift, and Kubernetes, Jupyter Notebook, and [1].

 Consider Seniority and Work Context